 You can learn more about current and upcoming exhibits at the Confederation Centre Art Gallery here.

 As you travel through the Maritimes, it won’t take long to discover art is all around you; from our world-class galleries displaying the works of famous Maritime artists, to opportunities to create art of your very own.
-If you’re looking for a little inspiration to fuel your artistic endeavours, there’s no better way than by spending time aboard the mv Fundy Rose, the mv Confederation or mv Holiday Island, or The CAT.
+If you’re looking for a little inspiration to fuel your artistic endeavours, there’s no better way than by spending time aboard The CAT, MV Fundy Rose, or Northumberland Ferries.
 From these ferries, you’ll see the Maritimes in an entirely new light, and discover beauty that is as stunning as a painting.

 To learn more about all the stunning beauty the Maritimes have to offer, be sure to check out Explore the Maritimes today!